Azure/azure-docker-extension/README.md

 }
 ```

-One thing to note is, do not specify `"port"` unless you are going to
+> **NOTE:** It is not suggested to specify `"port"` unless you are going to
-specify `"certs"` configuration (described below).
+specify `"certs"` configuration (described below) as well.
+This can open up
+the Docker engine to public internet without authentication.

 ### 1.2.
 Protected configuration keys